Jim Mullin

-He is also an internationally experienced broadcaster, writer and documentary features producer.
+He is also an international broadcaster, writer and documentary features producer.

 He has called play-by-play of over 550 games in football, basketball, hockey, curling, badminton, equestrian and lacrosse.
 He was a play-by-play announcer for SHAW TV in Western Canada for University football, Western Hockey League games and Provincial Curling in BC.
 He called his 100th university football game September 24, 2010 when the Regina Rams faced the UBC Thunderbirds at Thunderbird Stadium.
 He was the "WHL Insider" on the WHL on SHAW.
 He has played a role supporting amateur sports in BC.
 He has called 14 Shrum Bowl games since 1990 on either TV or radio.

 He was the vice-president (university) of the Football Reporters of Canada.
 He reformed and was responsible for coordinating the weekly national FRC-CIS Football Top 10 media/coaches poll for university football in Canada.
 He founded the University Football Reporters of Canada in 2008.
 The UFRC was merged with the FRC in November 2009.

 He also serves as chair of the Amateur Sub-committee for the Canadian Football Hall of Fame, and serves as the British Columbia representative for the CFHOF.
 He has also served on the Board of Directors of Football Canada since 2015.

 He has worked in five continents and his voice was heard around the world by basketball fans from 1994 to 1997 as the English play-by-play commentator for FIBA, the world governing body of basketball.
 Based in London, England he also hosted and co-produced "FIBA SLAM" a weekly magazine show on Eurosport and ESPN International.
 Some of his play-by-play was used in an ESPN 30 for 30 "Once Brothers", telling the story of Yugoslavian and Croatian basketball during the 1990s.

 He was the radio play-by-play voice of two (2004, 2006) Canadian Interuniversity Sport (CIS) national basketball championships in Halifax on radio in Vancouver and Victoria.

 In hockey, he was the play-by-play voice of the Western Hockey League's Vancouver Giants, Victoria Cougars, New Westminster Bruins and the BCHL Bellingham Ice Hawks.